MultiQC/MultiQC/docs/modules/gfastats.md

-The `gfastats --stats` is the default command and prints its results to standard out (no consistent file name) and has no header lines (no way to recognise from content of file) so it will be looking for \*.gfastats.tsv|csv files.
+The `gfastats --stats` is the default command and prints its results to standard out (no consistent file name) and has no header lines (no way to recognise from content of file).
+Because of this, you _must_ name your output files so that they end in `.gfastats.tsv` or `.gfastats.csv` so that MultiQC can find them.